StevenTan2001/FastENType/README.md

 Move `FastEN.schema.yaml` into `Rime/`.

+# Build your own dictionary
+Run FastENBuilder_PublicVersion.py in Python.
+Refer the comments in the file.

+---

 This is my first time uploading files on Github.
 I am not professional on coding.
 For codes, some of which are generated/optimised by Microsoft Copilot.
 I would like to apologize first for the potential inconveniences, and I appreciate any suggestions on the input method!